 Sample the Local Delicacies

 Greek classic dishes like gyros and pastitsio can be found across the country.
-However, Ioannina, just like other regions of Greece, also boasts several local delicacies that are specific to the region.
+However, Ioannina also boasts several local delicacies that are specific to the region.
 Most Greek regions are home to regional delicacies.

 Greek Deli Products Make Wonderful Souvenirs